Skip to main content

 Yes, we do offer tours for prospective students.
 You must schedule a tour in advance.
 To schedule a tour, please email ptadmissions@hsc.utah.edu.

 High school students should know that the educational preparation for this degree program is now only at the post-baccalaureate level.
 That means that students interested in a career in physical therapy need to obtain a baccalaureate degree before entering into a professional program, although some universities offer the professional program in conjunction with the baccalaureate degree.
 While in high school, students interested in PT should be encouraged to take courses in anatomy and physiology, if these courses are offered.
 Students interested in PT should also be encouraged to take courses in chemistry and physics.
+Competetive students will have a B grade or better in all prerequisite courses.
 Job shadowing while in high school is strongly encouraged.

 Once in college, students should select a major based on their academic interests and not necessarily one labeled as pre-PT.
 For general career information as well as specific college prerequisite requirements and other admissions information students can access the professional organization website for physical therapists at www.apta.org.